steven-ellis/apac_rh_forum_19/docs/OpenShiftDemo.md

 1. Valid `3scale.env` for the 3scale deployment
 1. Valid `amps3.yml` for the 3scale deployment

+## Known Issues
+* Cannot deploy cleanly onto vanilla OCP4 Workshop environment from OPEN / RHPDS due to permission issues
+    * opentlc-mgr doesn't appear to have the same permissions as kubeadmin

 ## Stage 0 - Validate Environment
 Copy `ocp.env.sample` to `ocp.env` and update with your lab credentials